15 Austrian Desserts You Must Try!

 If you want to try this recipe at home, you have to start by making meringue and ladyfingers, as well as some coffee whipped cream.

 5. Marillenknödeln (Apricot Dumplings)

 Warm apricot dumplings made from quark and covered in sugar and breadcrumbs are another Austrian dish you should not miss out on.
 Easy and quick to make, they continue to delight young and old alike.

 To make your very own Marillenknödel simply mix together butter, sugar, flour, and quark.
 Then take your apricots, surround each of them with the dough and drop them into boiling hot water.
 Let them simmer for around 10 minutes and take them out.
 You then melt some butter in a pan, add some breadcrumbs and let them fry before covering them in sugar.
-You can find a full version of this traditional recipe here.

 Little tip: Austrians love to have dessert as a main meal, and this dish is often eaten as a meal replacement.
 This means you have every excuse to indulge in as many Marillenknödel as you wish…

 6. Esterhazytorte (Esterhazy Cake)